Cidan/BetterBags/README.md

 # Summary
 - Items are organized into categories and displayed in a Section Grid.
 - Support for bags, bank, reagent bank, and Warband bank.
+- The bag and bank can be anchored to a location and grow in specified directions.
+- Dynamic number of columns.
+(TODO)
 - Customizable categories that hold items with multiple sorting options that can be pinned and toggled.
 - Search based categories where the items within the category are defined by a search function.
 - Items within categories have multiple sorting and stacking options (stack all, stack non-stackable, don't stack different transmogs).
 - Powerful recent items support with customizable duration (mark all new items as recent, flash all recent items).
+- Right-click category header to move or vendor all items currently in the category.
 - Comprehensive Search that allows you to find an item most properties of an item (`Type`, `Subtype`, `iLvl`, and many more).
 - Multiple built-in themes with plugin support for the creation of more themes.
 - Robust plugin system allows for custom categories, configurations for user fine-tuning and even localization.